- What are the differences between CCFL, LED, & Plasma Halo Headlights?

 Here at NFC Performance, we frequently get customers calling and messaging us with questions about the differences between the types of halo headlights available.
 Our goal in this article is to answer as many questions as possible to help you make the right decision for your vehicle.
 Here's some insight from our friends at Oracle!

-The first question you should ask yourself- which of the lighting technologies does ORACLE make for my vehicle?
-Oracle is the #1 brand name in halo headlights and the easy choice for auto-enthusiasts.
+The first question you should ask yourself- which of the lighting technologies does Oracle or LED Concepts make for my vehicle?
+Oracle Lighting and LED Concepts are the brand names in halo headlights and the easy choice for auto-enthusiasts.
 Their top-quality design and construction has allowed them to back every halo kit by an unbeatable manufacturer's Lifetime Warranty.
 Don't make the mistake of choosing a knock-off brand and having to replace them a year later.

 Depending on your vehicle, each of these technologies may be available in a wide range of colors.
 They may also be available in halo fog light rings and halo tail light rings.
 Because these are common characteristics, we won't discuss them in each section below.

 CCFL is the oldest halo lighting technology.
 It produces a smooth glow that a lot of customers really like.
 What does that mean?
 It means that you can't see a bunch of individual lights on the ring (like you can with LED).
 Each ring is made from a small fluorescent tube.
 You know those light tubes in the ceiling of your office?
 It's like that, but really small and top-quality (built to last through 50,000 hours of continuous use).